RudreshVeerkhare/Rheidos/docs/scene_config.md

 - Mesh identity is by `name` (or path stem if unnamed); renaming a mesh is treated as remove+add.
 - Runs only when `panda3d-imgui` is available; otherwise the panel is skipped.
 - Toggle “Save to disk on apply” or click “Save Buffer to Disk” if you want to persist edits.
+- Picking: if you plan to use point selectors, keep pickable nodes on the same collide mask (default `BitMask32.bit(4)`); mesh views created through the config respect `pickable: true/false` per mesh.

 ```python
 # mypkg/grid.py